Since coming to the Bar in 1996 Ian has built a successful practice, was appointed Senior Counsel in 2011 and is an accredited mediator. Ian accepts

-Ian enjoys the team aspect of litigation and case management.
-He values the input of solicitors, junior counsel and clients alike, and recognises that every person on his team brings something valuable and different to the case - from discovery to witness communication skills, drafting, and research excellence.
-Ian’s successful practice is founded on his forensic approach, and his problem-solving and investigative abilities.
+Ian values the input of solicitors, junior counsel and clients alike, and recognises that every person on his team brings something unique and valuable to the preparation and conduct of litigation.
+Ian’s successful practice is founded on his forensic approach, problem-solving and investigative abilities.

 Ian has a detailed and methodical approach, which includes thorough examination of documentary evidence and piecing together disparate information.
 He understands the importance of identifying why a particular legal problem exists.
 His approach to solving legal problems is complemented by an interest in history, and a particular interest in the social attitudes and historical basis upon which certain precedents were set.